DataDog/integrations-core/systemd/README.md

 ## Overview

-This check monitors [Systemd][1].
+This check monitors [Systemd][1] through the Datadog Agent.

 ## Setup

 ### Installation

-The Systemd check is included in the [Datadog Agent][2] package, so you do not need to install anything else on your server.
+The Systemd check is included in the [Datadog Agent][2] package.
+No additional installation is needed on your server.

 ### Configuration